Evel Knievel: Death

-Knievel died in Clearwater, Florida on November 30, 2007, aged 69.
+Knievel died in Clearwater, Florida, on November 30, 2007, aged 69.
 He had been suffering from diabetes and idiopathic pulmonary fibrosis for many years.
-A longtime friend reported that Knievel had trouble breathing while at his residence in Clearwater and died on the way to hospital.
+A longtime friend reported that Knievel had trouble breathing while at his residence in Clearwater and died on the way to the hospital.
 The friend said, "It's been coming for years but you just don't expect it.
 Superman just doesn't die, right?"

 In one of his last interviews, Knievel told Maxim magazine:

 You can't ask a guy like me why I performed.
 I really wanted to fly through the air.
 I was a daredevil, a performer.
 I loved the thrill, the money, the whole macho thing.
 All those things made me Evel Knievel.
 Sure, I was scared.
 You gotta be an ass not to be scared.
 But I beat the hell out of death. [...]
 You're in the air for four seconds, you're part of the machine and then if you make a mistake midair, you say to yourself, "Oh, boy.
 I'm gonna crash" and there's nothing you can do to stop it, not at all.

-Knievel was buried at Mountain View Cemetery in his hometown of Butte, Montana on December 10, 2007, following a funeral at the 7,500-seat Butte Civic Center presided over by Robert H. Schuller with actor Matthew McConaughey giving the eulogy.
+Knievel was buried at Mountain View Cemetery in his hometown of Butte, Montana, on December 10, 2007, following a funeral at the 7,500-seat Butte Civic Center presided over by Robert H. Schuller with actor Matthew McConaughey giving the eulogy.
 Before the Monday service, fireworks exploded in the Butte night sky as pallbearers carried Knievel's casket into the center.